 Often it is not until you are in a committed relationship that you realize just how many expectations you have of your partner.
 Or how many they have of you!
 It is common to feel some resentment, anger, and frustration when it seems that your partner is trying to change who you are.
 You might not even realize what expectations you have for your partner until they start failing them.

 If you feel yourself or your partner being rigid about some expectations, there may be a deeper issue here.
 This is common and with the help of a therapist, consultant, trusted mentor, or spiritual teacher you can often get to the root of this “stuckness” to open to real transformation.

 Quick.
 Make a list of the five things that you want or feel that you need from your partner.
 Really.
 Do it right now.

 Now, look at that list and honestly ask yourself, “How do I give myself each of these things?”

 “How do I show myself love? respect? compassion? trust? forgiveness?”

 It is unfair in our relationships to ask someone to give us what we cannot do or give ourselves.

 If you want more guidance on relationship expectations, give me at a call at 720.457.3342.
 I love this stuff and love guiding people like you through the process.

-Jenny Glick, MA, MSC, LMFT is a licensed marriage & family therapist and transformation advocate in Denver, CO.
-Ready to see if Jenny can guide you through this transformation?
-Click below for your free 20 minute consultation or to schedule an appointment.
+Ready to see if we can guide you through this transformation?
+Click below for your free 20-minute consultation or to schedule an appointment.